krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 !!! question

-    Given the preorder traversal `preorder` and inorder traversal `inorder` of a binary tree, construct the binary tree and return the root node of the binary tree.
+    Given the pre-order traversal `preorder` and in-order traversal `inorder` of a binary tree, construct the binary tree and return the root node of the binary tree.
 Assume that there are no duplicate values in the nodes of the binary tree (as shown in Figure 12-5).

 ![Example data for building a binary tree](build_binary_tree_problem.assets/build_tree_example.png){ class="animation-figure" }